-regarding The Units can be repurchased/redeemed (i.e., sold back to the Fund) or reissue of repurchased Switched-out on every business day, at the Applicable NAV subject to payment the of exit load, if any and lock-in period, if any.
-The Units so repurchased shall not the be reissued.
-The Redemption / Switch-out request can be made by way of a manner of reissue, the written request / pre-printed form / relevant tear off section of the Transaction Slip entity (the scheme or enclosed with the Account Statement, which should be submitted at / may be the AMC) involved in sent by mail to any of the ISCs.
+The Units can be repurchased/redeemed (i.e., sold back to the Fund) or Switched-out on every business day, at the Applicable NAV subject to payment of exit load, if any and lockin period, if any.
+The Units so repurchased shall not be reissued.
+The Redemption / Switchout request can be made by way of a written request / pre-printed form / relevant tear off section of the Transaction Slip enclosed with the Account Statement, which should be submitted at / may be sent by mail to any of the ISCs.